 The first bonsai club to be formed in the State of Florida was the Bonsai Society of Miami in 1964.
 Suncoast Bonsai Society in the Tampa area followed in 1965.
 The Gold Coast Bonsai Society organized in the Ft.
 Lauderdale area in 1967.
-The Pensacola Gulf Coast Bonsai Society (Pensacola) and the Lighthouse Bonsai Society (Boca Raton area) were both formed in 1969.
+The Pensacola Gulf Coast Bonsai Society (Pensacola) the Lighthouse Bonsai Society (Boca Raton area) and the Central Florida Bonsai Club were all formed in 1969.

 In November 1970 John Naka made his first bonsai trip east to conduct a workshop for the Lighthouse Bonsai Society.

 On Saturday, September 15, 1973, in Tampa, Florida, delegates from ten established Florida bonsai societies came to the organizational meeting of the Bonsai Societies of Florida (BSF).
 BSF was formed out of necessity because these early clubs wanted to host an International Bonsai Congress and the only way to do it was to get practice.
 So the first Florida State bonsai convention was organized and held by BSF in 1973.
 Then on July 2 – 6, 1975, in Miami, Florida, BSF hosted the International Bonsai Congress ’75.
 Since then BCI has returned twice for their annual convention and in 1993 it was held in conjunction with the World Bonsai Friendship Federation’s World Bonsai Convention.